nixspo/plr-qa-interview-vibeplanner/README.md

 ## TEST PLAN
 To see Test Plan, check `TEST_PLAN.md/`

-There are two independent test suites.
+For test automation, there are two independent test suites.

 ### Backend — JUnit 5 + Testcontainers